Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-nlp-int-tap-and-why-should-i-care.markdown

 cover: /assets/pictures/SecureX-CSC-Cloud.png"
 image: "/assets/pictures/SecureX-CSC-Cloud-big.png"
 ---
+Do you actually know what all the interfaces present on your Cisco ASA or FTD installation is doing behind the scenes?
+I'm sure you've seen some of them, or atleast you've stumpled accross the specific interface <b><i>"nlp_int_tap"</b></i> in recent times during trobleshooting or debugging.

+If you've been doing packet captures or debugging installed NAT-statements, the chances for seeing this very specific interface is almost garanteed (otherwise, go have a look!)
+But do you actually know what it does, and why it might be a useful tool during debugging?
+Especially SNMP debug senarios.

 Last year, Cisco rebranded their famous and widely known VPN product, AnyConnect, into the Cisco Secure Client (CSC).

 While AnyConnect and its modules are still exactly the same, the new CSC improves the possibilities now and in the future.